pzelnip/www.codependentcodr.com/content/starship.md

 * I'm in a directory called `dotfiles`
-* I'm currently in a Git repo, but not on any branch instead checked out an arbitrary commit with SHA 931e5c4
+* I'm currently in a Git repo, but not on any branch instead checked out an arbitrary commit with SHA `931e5c4`
-* I don't know what the coffee cup is 🤷
+* The coffee cup has to do with Java, but I don't have a valid JDK installed so it's not showing what version
 * My current Python environment is Python 3.9.2
 * My AWS environment is configured to communicate with the `ca-central-1` region